a-keyter/comp702project/README.md

 This project implements an online assessment platform with bi-directional feedback using Large Language Models (LLMs).

-It aims to provide personalized feedback to students on their performance and insights to teachers based on aggregate student performance.
+It aims to provide personalised feedback to students on their performance and insights to teachers based on aggregate student performance.

 ## Features